Wiiilmaa/postix/doc/api.md

 not.
 If this is ``false``, nothing has been written to the database.
 The HTTP status code will be 201 if ``success`` is ``true`` and 400 otherwise.

+If the transaction was successful, there will be an ``id`` attribute on the top level that contains the transaction ID.

 The ``positions`` list contains the result for the single positions in the same order you specified them.
 If a position was unsuccessful you will be given a human-readable reason, and - if the issue can be resolved - a type.
 Currently, the following types can be returned: